yasharraisi12/Room-Air-Conditioning-CFD/README.md

 - **Mesh Status:** All topology and geometry checks **OK**.

 ## 🚀 Key Findings
-- **Zero Errors:** The mesh passed all topology and geometry checks.
+- **Zero Errors:** The mesh passed all topology and geometry checks with zero errors.
-- **Ventilation Efficiency:** Optimized air inlet paths successfully minimize stagnant zones.
+- **Ventilation Efficiency:** Strategic inlet positioning minimizes air stagnation.
-- **Thermal Stability:** Accurately captures stable thermal gradients.
+- **Thermal Stability:** Captured stable temperature gradients from floor to ceiling.

----
 **Developed by:**
                 Yashar raisi